Brandon Morrow turns 38 today.

-We picked up Brandon Morrow in trade from Brandon League and Johermyn Chavez back in December of 2009, two days before Christmas.
-I wonder home many Brandon for Brandon trades there have been in the majors leagues?
+We picked up Brandon Morrow in trade from Brandon League and Johermyn Chavez in December of 2009, two days before Christmas.
+I wonder home many Brandon for Brandon trades there have been in the major leagues?

 Hugo wrote the post on the trade and pretty much got it right.
-He was happy we were trading a reliever for a prospect (with the caveat that we didn’t know who the prospect going with League was going to be).
+He was happy we were trading a reliever for a prospect (with the caveat that we didn’t know who the prospect going with League would be).

 Morrow, the 5th overall draft pick in the 2006 draft, was rushed to the majors, as per Seattle’s organizational philosophy and made the team’s opening day roster in 2007 as a reliever.
 He has made a few starts since then, but things have kept pushing him back into the bullpen - from the acquisition of Erik Bedard to various arm problems to his own erraticness.
 His pitching for the past three seasons has been marked by respectable overall numbers other than sky-high walk rates, which have really hurt him.
 There’s no doubt that there is significant upside in Morrow - the walks are a huge problem but at 25, there’s still a chance Morrow can put it behind him.
 Morrow is eligible for arbitration.
 It’s hard not to like someone with a career 9.3 K/9 at 25, but there’s also a significant history of arm problems.
 I really hope the Jays make him a starter this season and just leave him there - if the Jays trade League and one of their top prospects for a reliever I won’t be happy with the deal.

-I included that mostly for the word erraticness, but that described Morrow to a T.
+I included that mainly for the word erraticness, but that described Morrow to a T.

 What does Brandon Morrow have to do to be more consistent?

 And we remember the injuries.
-He made 26, 30, 21, 10, and 6 starts in his five seasons with the Jays.
-He had, pretty much, every type of arm injury a pitcher could get.
+Morrow made 26, 30, 21, 10, and 6 starts in his five seasons with the Jays.
+He had pretty much every type of arm injury a pitcher could get.

 Happy Birthday, Brandon.
 I hope it is a good one.

-He’s a baseball talking head now.
-Early in his career, he seemed always to be yelling, but, I think, he does a better job now.
+He’s a baseball-talking head now.
+Early in his career, he seemed always to be yelling.
+He seems to have toned that down some.